tailwindcomponents/laravel-preset/README.md

 ### a.
 Preset WITHOUT Authentication

-1. Use `php artisan ui tailwindcss` for the basic Tailwind CSS preset
+1. Use `php artisan ui tailwindcss` for the basic Tailwind CSS preset, you can use dark mode too `php artisan ui tailwindcss:dark`
 2. `npm install && npm run dev`
 3. `php artisan serve` (or equivalent) to run server and test preset.

 ### b.
 Preset WITH Authentication

-1. Use `php artisan ui tailwindcss --auth` for the basic preset, auth route entry, and Tailwind CSS auth views in one go.
+1. Use `php artisan ui tailwindcss --auth` for the basic preset, for the dark mode `php artisan ui tailwindcss:dark --auth`, auth route entry, and Tailwind CSS auth views in one go.
 (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in `routes/web.php`)
 4. `npm install && npm run dev`
 5. Configure your favorite database (mysql, sqlite etc.)
 6. `php artisan migrate` to create basic user tables.